How to Reduce Your Carbon Footprint at Home

 Time to flip the switch and learn how to reduce your carbon footprint at home.

 Fortunately “there’s a lot you can do without having to pick up a hammer or write a check,” says the National Resource Defense Council’s director:

 - Turn off the lights and any equipment when not in use.

 - Keep electronics, appliances, and chargers unplugged when not in use.
 They drain phantom energy, which amounts for 5-10% of electricity consumption.

 - Adjust the heat/air conditioning a few degrees and add/shed layers to stay comfortable.
 Better yet, snuggle in with a cozy sustainable blanket!
 Every extra degree of heating or cooling (above 68F and below 78F) means a 6-8% increase in energy.

-- Swap incandescent lights with LED lights
+- Swap incandescent lights with sustainable lighting

 - Purchase energy efficient appliances

 - Install energy efficient windows